Hewlett Harbor, New York: Road

 Major roads either partially or wholly within the village include Auerbach Avenue, East Rockaway Road, Everit Avenue, Harbor Road, Pepperidge Road, and Seawane Drive.

 Additionally, the village-maintained Mallow Reach Bridge is located entirely within the village, spanning Mallow Reach and the Auerbach Canal.

 Rail

 No rail service passes through Hewlett Harbor.
 The nearest Long Island Rail Road station to the village is Hewlett on the Far Rockaway Branch.

 Bus

 No bus routes pass through the village.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Hewlett Harbor.

 Power

-PSEG Long Island provides power to all homes and businesses within Hewlett Harbor.
+PSEG Long Island provides power to all homes and businesses within Hewlett Harbor, on behalf of the Long Island Power Authority.

 Sewage

 Hewlett Harbor, in its entirety, is served by the Nassau County Sewage District's sanitary sewer network.

 Trash collection

 Trash collection services in Hewlett Harbor are provided by the Town of Hempstead's Sanitation District 1.